All Boren Scholarship and Fellowship Applicants Must Address National Security in their Essays

 - Sustainable development or global disease – Students focusing on these issues could argue that regional stability is threatened by global poverty, environmental degradation or disease, and that U.S. security is enhanced by combating these concerns.
 Previous research includes HIV/AIDS Prevention and Treatment Programs in East Africa; Famine in French Algeria: Environmental Disaster and Colonial Policy; and Taiwan: Climate Change and Energy, Beyond the United Nations Framework Convention on Climate Change.

 With this broad definition, you should not feel compelled to limit your focus or concentrate your statement of purpose or essay in an area in which you are not truly interested.
-Rather, in your statement of purpose/essay, it is imperative that you articulate your interpretation of national security and make a compelling case about why your experience/project, region, and language are important.
+Rather, in your essay, it is imperative that you articulate your interpretation of national security and make a compelling case about why your experience/project, region, and language are important.

 For more tips on completing a competitive application, review the program preferences and consider the significance of the countries and languages listed.
 Also visit What Makes a Competitive Application for the Boren Scholarships or Boren Fellowships.